darrenswhite/plagiarism-detection-plugin/worklog.md

 https://emptysqua.re/blog/test-mongodb-failures-mockupdb/.
 - After creating the first signin test, it was very easy to add more.
 After adding a second test it was time to refactor.

+## 05/03 - 11/03

+- This week I will work primarily on adding more tests, creating design documents, and preparing for the mid-project demonstration.